 People must have books and reputable materials!
-Can you imagine being on a witness stand after someone was maimed or killed in an accident (been there several times) and trying to justify that you proceeded on internet forum advice from strangers, who were possibly even posting with fictitious names?
+Can you imagine being on the witness stand after someone was maimed or killed in an accident (been there several times), and trying to justify that you don't believe in books, so you proceeded on internet forum advice from strangers who were possibly even posting with fictitious names?

 January 29, 2009